 I mean we all suck at break ups, but I reaaaaaaally suck at break ups.
 This is especially ludicrous considering that not only have I never been in love (high school love discounting: brains are different then), but of all my many break-ups I’ve only been the dumpee twice.
 So why do I fly off the handle each time it happens?
 Well, my guess is it’s mostly about control.
 Knowing that I have to give up any ability to control how another feels about me forever, and that in all likelihood that means the person will think about me either not at all or not positively.
 This sends me into a tailspin.
 I drop out of society for weeks, call each and every friend I have for reassurance 50 times over and become certain, absolutely positive, that I will not make it through this, that shit will NEVER get better.
 I run through all the reasons the relationship did not work and, instead of accepting it, I blame myself, I blame them, I yearn to crawl back into their unsatisfying arms (and sometimes I do) and then I melt into a puddle of self-loathing pathetic insecurity that is about the least attractive quality a girl could have (also a characteristic that helped drive the relationship into the ground in the first place).

 This time has been no different.
 I allowed my hopes and dreams (in a new city no less) to be woven in with a practical stranger.
 Despite my desires being blatantly unachievable in our partnership, I pressed on, losing myself in the process.
-When I finally got the strength to pry myself loose I was already a shell and, in the dregs of this shitty Chicago winter, I flipped my fucking shit.
+When I finally got the strength to pry myself loose I was already a shell and, in the vortex of this shitty Chicago winter, I flipped my fucking shit.
 Trying to stay above the precipice, I reached out to everyone, kept busy or intoxicated, but it was to no avail.
 Roommates, friends and family weren’t enough to convince me that I had made a good decision and I could survive (let alone thrive).
 I even briefly considered committing myself to an institution – only hating myself ever more because of how absurd I knew it all was.

 What could be done?